At a Glance: Best AR-15 Gas Blocks

 - The negative aspect of clamp-on gas blocks is that the clamping action isn’t as strong as the slip-on style, and they tend to be a bit bulkier too.

-How to tune an adjustable AR15 gas block and when to do so
+When and how to tune an adjustable AR-15 gas block

 Furthermore, an over-gassed gun is also going to get hot and dirty much quicker.
 That extra carbon build-up also makes the rifle less reliable and increases the chance of rifle failure.